kyso1/nick_sniper/README.md

 I recommend to just snipe the nick with 5 hours or less to it be open, to see some nicks that are going to be available, you can use this site: https://lols.gg/

+# Att
+v1.1
+The endpoint to attempt to change the nickname apparently does not exists anymore, but the try is there!